Da Vinci Tank

 No historical record suggests that the da Vinci Armored Tank was ever built or used in battle during Leonardo’s lifetime.

-In fact, the technical capabilities of the 15th century were insufficient to create a working model of the tank.
+The technical capabilities of the 15th century were insufficient to create a working model of the tank.

 The lack of powerful engines meant that the tank would have to be powered by the manpower of its crew, which would likely have rendered it slow and difficult to maneuver.